kserve/kserve/docs/samples/README.md

 , you can find an example [here](./kafka) which shows how to build an async inference pipeline.

 ### Deploy InferenceService with Transformer
-Kserve transformer enables users to define a pre/post processing step before the prediction and explanation workflow.
+KServe transformer enables users to define a pre/post processing step before the prediction and explanation workflow.
 Using the preprocessing step, users can also enrich the inference request with features retrieved from a feature store.
-Kserve transformer runs as a separate microservice and can work with any type of pre-packaged model server, it can also scale differently from the predictor if your transformer is CPU bound while predictor requires running on GPU.
+KServe transformer runs as a separate microservice and can work with any type of pre-packaged model server, it can also scale differently from the predictor if your transformer is CPU bound while predictor requires running on GPU.

 | Features  | Examples |